sebastianluszczek/Vue.js_GraphQL_client/README.md

 # Vue.js client boilerplate for GraphQL

-> This is only simple training project where i try build front-end client for [back-end server with Express, QraphQL & MongoDB](https://github.com/sebastianluszczek/graphQL_express.js_mongoDB).
+> This is only simple training project where i try build front-end client for [back-end server with Express, GraphQL & MongoDB](https://github.com/sebastianluszczek/graphQL_express.js_mongoDB).
 > This project may serve as a boilerplate for future more complex projects.

 ---